The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Linear Paul traps as tools in laser plasma accelerated particle physics

-In addition to the significant contributions of the group at the Aarhus University, the group from the Hiroshima University has designed two different classes of trap systems, one of which uses a RF electric field (Paul trap) while the other uses an axial magnetic field (Penning trap) to achieve transverse plasma confinement \cite{Fuku14, Oht10, Oka14}.
-These systems are called S-POD (Simulator of Particle Orbit Dynamics) \cite{Ito08}.
-Their intrinsic feature is the capability to approximately reproduce the collective motion of a charged-particle beam propagating through long alternating-gradient (AG) quadrupole focusing channels using the Paul trap, and long continuous focusing channels using the Penning trap.
-Such an interesting feature allows one to investigate various beam-dynamics issues using compact setups, without the need for large-scale accelerators.
-Linear and nonlinear resonant instabilities of charged-particle beams traveling in periodic quadrupole focusing channels have been experimentally investigated using a compact non-neutral plasma trap \cite{Oht10}.
-The linear Paul trap system named S-POD was applied to investigate a collection of space-charge-induced phenomena.
-To emulate lattice-dependent effects periodic perturbations are applied to the quadrupole electrodes, which yields to additional resonance stop bands that shift depending on the plasma density.
-The loss rate of trapped particles was measured as a function of bare betatron tune, with an aim to identify resonance bands in which the plasma becomes unstable.
+In addition to significant contributions of the ion trap group from the Aarhus University, the group from the Hiroshima University has designed two different classes of trap systems, one of which uses a RF electric field (Paul trap) while the other one uses an axial magnetic field (Penning trap) to achieve transverse plasma confinement \cite{Fuku14, Oht10, Oka14}.
+These systems are called Simulator of Particle Orbit Dynamics (S-POD) \cite{Ito08}.
+Their intrinsic feature is the capability to approximately reproduce collective motion of a charged-particle beam propagating through long alternating-gradient (AG) quadrupole focusing channels using the Paul trap, and long continuous focusing channels using the Penning trap.
+Such an interesting feature allows one to investigate various beam-dynamics issues using compact setups without the need for large-scale accelerators.
+Linear and nonlinear resonant instabilities of charged-particle beams travelling in periodic quadrupole focusing channels are experimentally investigated using a compact non-neutral plasma trap \cite{Oht10}.
+The linear Paul trap system named S-POD is applied to investigate a collection of space-charge-induced phenomena.
+To emulate lattice-dependent effects, periodic perturbations are applied to the quadrupole electrodes which yields to additional resonance stop bands that shift depending on the plasma density.
+The loss rate of trapped particles is measured as a function of bare betatron tune with an aim to identify resonance bands in which the plasma becomes unstable.
 When an imbalance is created between the horizontal and vertical focusing, the instability bands split \cite{Fuku14}.
-Experimental results suggest that the instability band is somewhat insensitive to the phase of the quadrupole focusing element location within the doublet configuration over a significant range of parameters.
-The Penning trap with multi-ring electrode geometry has been employed to study beam halo formation driven by initial distribution perturbations \cite{Oka14}.
-A similar apparatus to the S-POD, the Intense Beam Experiment (IBEX), has been designed at the Rutherford Appleton Lab (RAL)-UK.
-To use either of these experimental setups to investigate beam dynamics under conditions of more intricate lattice configurations, novel diagnostic techniques have to be devised and tested for Paul traps.
-Such a technique is demonstrated in \cite{Marti18}, where a new method is described to measure the beta function and the emittance at a given time in a Paul trap.
-A novel technique is also demonstrated in \cite{Ito19}, where direct measurement of low-order coherent oscillation modes in a LPT is performed by detecting the image currents induced on the electrodes’ surfaces.
+Experimental results suggest that the instability band is somewhat insensitive to the phase of the quadrupole focusing element location within the doublet configuration, over a significant range of parameters.
+The Penning trap with multi-ring electrode geometry is employed to study beam halo formation driven by initial distribution perturbations \cite{Oka14}.
+A similar apparatus to the S-POD, the Intense Beam Experiment (IBEX), was designed at the Rutherford Appleton Lab (RAL)-UK.
+To use either one of these experimental setups to investigate beam dynamics under conditions of more intricate lattice configurations, novel diagnostic techniques have to be devised and tested for Paul traps.
+Such a technique is demonstrated in Ref. \cite{Marti18} where a new method is described to measure the beta function and the emittance at a given time in a Paul trap.
+A novel technique is also demonstrated in Ref. \cite{Ito19}, where direct measurement of low-order coherent oscillation modes in a LPT is performed by detecting image currents induced on the electrodes’ surfaces.
 The technique is based on picking up weak signals from the dipole and quadrupole oscillations of a plasma bunch, which are then subjected to Fourier analysis.
 Late experiments report on Paul-trap systems that allow positioning of fully isolated micrometer-scale particles with micrometer precision as targets in high-intensity laser-plasma interactions \cite{Ost19}.